 9.2 Standardization

-9.2.1 Determination of Retention time of each component by injecting known concentrations and by comparing RT (relative retention time) with those provided in Table 1.
+9.2.1 Determination of retention time of each component by injecting known concentrations and by comparing RT (relative retention time) with those provided in Table 1.

 9.2.2 Run the calibration standards (as mentioned in 8.1) and establish the calibration curve for each oxygenate.
 Plot the response ratio (rspi).